 - Your shoes

 NOTE: The TSA will always incorporate random and unpredictable security measures throughout the airport and no individual will be guaranteed expedited screening.

-The TSA Pre✓™ enrollment center at DEN is located on Level 5 of the Jeppesen Terminal on the east side, between baggage claims 7 and 8.
+The TSA Pre✓™ enrollment center at DEN is located on Level 5 of the Jeppesen Terminal on the east side. map

 CLEAR offers members speed and predictability through their own premium lanes and travel document verification kiosks at the North and South security screening checkpoints.
 CLEARlanes are easily identified with a large blue CLEARcube.
 Members present their CLEARcard to a uniformed CLEAR attendant, verify their identity with their fingerprints or iris image, and then head through to security screening.

 - Liquids and gels must be in containers of 3.4 ounces or less and be placed in a single, one-quart zip-top plastic bag

 - Remove the plastic bag from your carry-on bag and put it in a screening bin

 - Place metal objects, such as coins and keys, in your carry-on bag

 - Put laptop computers and other electronic devices in a screening bin

 - Remove shoes, jackets and belts and put them in screening bin